FROM THE END OF THE WORLD TO MAGNIFICENT WILDERNESS

 - Stay in lodges in the heart of Torres del Paine and Los Glaciares National Parks, amid breathtaking scenery

 - See Patagonian wildlife, such as the flightless rhea, guanacos and condors

-In Buenos Aires, stay at the Hotel Americas Towers (1 night), located in the centre of the city, in an attractive neighbourhood within walking distance of fashionable Recoleta and the pedestrianised Florida Street.
+The Hotel Americas Towers is located in the centre of the city, in an attractive neighbourhood within walking distance of fashionable Recoleta and the pedestrianised Florida Street.
 The modern 4-star hotel has large rooms and an outdoor pool.
 We also stay here for the final 2 nights of our holiday.

-In El Calafate, stay at the Hotel El Quijote (2 nights), a comfortable 3-star hotel built in a Spanish style with lots of dark wood, and located in the centre of El Calafate, just a short stroll from the various shops and outfitters in this small town.
+In El Calafate, stay at the Hotel El Quijote, a comfortable 3-star hotel built in a Spanish style with lots of dark wood, and located in the centre of El Calafate, just a short stroll from the various shops and outfitters in this small town.

 On occasion we may need to change the accommodation listed above.
 If this happens, your replacement accommodation will be of the equivalent standard or higher.
 In the rare instance this is not possible, we will contact you in advance.

 Passage to Patagonia itinerary